DEFRA/ai-sdlc-codereview-frontend/README.md

 ## Redis

-Redis is an in-memory key-value store.
-Every instance of a service has access to the same Redis key-value store similar to how services might have a database (or MongoDB).
-All frontend services are given access to a namespaced prefixed that matches the service name. e.g. `my-service` will have access to everything in Redis that is prefixed with `my-service`.
+Redis is used for storing session data and caching code review results.
+Every instance of the service has access to the same Redis key-value store.
+All frontend services are given access to a namespaced prefix that matches the service name. e.g. `ai-sdlc-codereview-frontend` will have access to everything in Redis that is prefixed with `ai-sdlc-codereview-frontend`.

 If your service does not require a session cache to be shared between instances or if you don't require Redis, you can disable setting `SESSION_CACHE_ENGINE=false` or changing the default value in `~/src/config/index.js`.